Shenzhen Shijingjie Network Technology Male-to-Male Extension Cords Recalled Due Recall 2026

 The recalled male-to-male extension cords violate safety requirements because their exposed prongs can become energized when one end is plugged into a generator or other power source, posing a risk of serious injury and death from electrocution.
 In addition, using the cords to supply power from a generator to a residential electrical system (backfeeding) poses a risk of electrocution and fire.
 The cords' short length encourages the use of generators close to homes or enclosed spaces, posing a risk of carbon monoxide (CO) poisoning.

-- Sweetcrispy Recalls Pressure Washers Due to Serious Risk of Injury or Death from Recall 20262026
+- Pool Drain Covers Recalled Due to Risk of Serious Injury or Death from Entrapmen Recall 20262026

-- Pressure Washers Recalled Due to Serious Risk of Injury or Death from Shock and Recall 20262026
+- Crenlux Pool Drain Covers Recalled Due to Risk of Serious Injury or Death from E Recall 20262026

 Is the Shenzhen Shijingjie Network Technology Male-to-Male Extension Cords Recalled Due to Risk of Serious Injury and Death from Electrocution and Carbon Monoxide Poisoning Hazards; Sold on Walmart recall still active?